VioletWen11/final/README.md

 The best 4 suppliers: Intamin, Rocky Mountain, B & M, and RMC

-You will see more graphs on our app, and there are three filters(minimal points, parks and three catrgories of points the roller coasters got).
+You will see more graphs on our app, and there are three filters(minimal points, parks and three catrgories of points the roller coasters got.

 # Conclusion